Moxie Institute

 PART 4

-The third installment in our Presentation and Slide Design series is a deep dive into great PowerPoint design.
-The focus is on creating compelling slides that allow an audience to easily absorb your information.
-Welcome to Part 3 of Design with STYLE – The STYLE Method!
+The third installment in our Presentation and Slide Design series is a deep dive into great presentation design.

 In Part 2, we learned how Presentation and Slide Design is aided by storyboarding.
 That process allows you to put key points in order, edit out unnecessary parts and visualize each of your slides to accompany your script.

 Now, we’re revealing style and structure tools that will help you design slides that convey the big picture to your audience.
 Imagine you’re a movie director.
 You have the vision.
 Your actors and crew need to be coached to tell a coherent story.
-Think of PowerPoint slides as actors in your movie.
+Think of presentation slides as actors in your movie.
 You can make them bigger or louder, zoom in for a closeup or pick a different camera angle to create a poignant scene.
 And…action!

 Your slides shouldn’t contain obstacles—like long blocks of text—and the visuals should help tell a story that’s easy to follow and comprehend.
 Example: You’ve heard that “bigger is better,” right?
 Well, on a slide, “bigger gets read first.”